TrustInSoft/demos/boundary-testing/README.md

 - Boundary testing is certainly a right thing to do but may not prove sufficient when inputs values that can cause problems happen
 "randomly" within the input range and not close to the bounds.
-- Testing all possible input values within the possible input space often proves impossible when the size of the input space is too large (in our example above the input space for 2 integers between 1 and 10000 has a size of 100 millions possibilities)
+- Testing all possible input values within the possible input space often proves impossible when the size of the input space is too large (in our example above the input space for 2 integers between 1 and 10000 has a size of 100 millions possibilities).

 The TrustInSoft analyzer solves the above problems with its level 2 generalization capability:
 - Exhaustively and deterministically detecting all Undefined Behaviors caused by specific input values that can be anywhere in the input range